A proof of the Geroch-Horowitz-Penrose formulation of the strong cosmic censor conjecture motivated by computability theory: The strong cosmic censor conjecture

 Basic references for this section are \cite{haw-ell,wal2} but we will also frequently use \cite{bee-ehr-eas}.
 Let $(M,g)$ be a connected, four dimensional, smooth, time-oriented Lorentzian manifold-without-boundary i.e., a space-time.

 In this paper a class of space-times will be considered whose members $(M,g)$ can be carefully constructed as follows.
-Take a smooth, globally hyperbolic space-time $(D(S), g\vert_{D(S)})$ which is supposed to be a solution to the coupled Einstein's equation
+Take a smooth, globally hyperbolic space-time $(D(S), g'\vert_{D(S)})$ which is supposed to be a solution to the coupled Einstein's equation

 with cosmological constant $\Lambda$ and matter content represented by a stress energy-tensor $T$ obeying the {\it dominant energy condition}.
-Furthermore suppose that this matter field is {\it fundamental} in the sense that the associated Einstein's equation can be adjusted into the form of a quasilinear, diagonal, second order system of hyperbolic partial differential equations.
-In this case $(D(S), g\vert_{D(S)})$ admits a well-posed initial value formulation in the following sense.
-There is an initial data set $(S,h,k)$ where $(S,h)$ is a smooth Riemannian three-manifold which is supposed to be complete and $k$ is a smooth $(0,2)$-type tensor field satisfying the usual constraint equations.
-These data are related to the original space-time $(D(S), g\vert_{D(S)})$ as follows \cite{haw-ell,wal2}: the unique maximal Cauchy development of $(S,h,k)$ is $(D(S), g\vert_{D(S)})$ such that $S$ is a connected, spacelike Cauchy surface in it; $h$ and $k$ are the induced metric and extrinsic curvature of $S$ as embedded into $(D(S), g\vert_{D(S)})$.
-Let $(M,g)$ be a (not necessarily unique) at least continuous, maximal extension of $(D(S), g\vert_{D(S)})$ if exists.
-If $(D(S), g\vert_{D(S)})$ is inextendible in this sense then we put $(M,g):=(D(S), g\vert_{D(S)})$.
-In other words $(D(S),g\vert_{D(S)})\subseteqq (M,g)$ is an isometric embedding and $D(S)$ is open in $M$.
-Moreover $S$ is called a {\it Cauchy surface} in $(M,g)$ which is {\it partial} if $(D(S),g\vert_{D(S)})$ is not identical to $(M,g)$.
-Notice that we have not required for the entire $(M,g)$ to obey any energy condition.
-Finally we note that all causal or set-theoretical operations (i.e., $J^\pm (\cdot )$, $\subseteqq$, $\cap$, $\cup$, taking complement, closure, etc.) will be taken in the space $M$ with its standard manifold topology throughout the text.
+Suppose that this matter field is {\it fundamental} in the sense that the associated Einstein's equation can be adjusted into the form of a quasilinear, diagonal, second order system of hyperbolic partial differential equations.
+In this case $(D(S), g'\vert_{D(S)})$ admits a well-posed initial value formulation as follows.
+There exists an initial data set $(S,h,k)$ where $(S,h)$ is a smooth Riemannian three-manifold which is supposed to be complete and $k$ is a smooth $(0,2)$-type tensor field satisfying the usual constraint equations and this initial data set is related to the original space-time $(D(S), g'\vert_{D(S)})$ in the usual way \cite{haw-ell,wal2}: the unique maximal Cauchy development of $(S,h,k)$ is $(D(S), g'\vert_{D(S)})$ i.e. this is the largest space-time in which $S$ is a connected, spacelike Cauchy surface and $h$ and $k$ are the induced metric and extrinsic curvature of $S$ as embedded into $(D(S), g'\vert_{D(S)})$, respectively.